 A: You are invited to attend the Annual Meeting if you are a registered stockholder or a street name stockholder as of the Record Date.
 Registration will begin at 8:00 a.m.
-Pacific Daylight Time on the date of the Annual Meeting, and each shareholder may be asked to present valid picture identification such as a driver's license or passport and proof of stock ownership as of the Record Date.
+Pacific Daylight Time at the meeting location on the date of the Annual Meeting, and each stockholder may be asked to present valid picture identification such as a driver's license or passport.
+In addition, if you are a stockholder of record, your name will be verified against the list of stockholders of record on the Record Date prior to your being admitted to the Annual Meeting.
+If you are not a stockholder of record but hold shares through a broker, trustee or nominee (i.e., in street name), you should provide proof of beneficial ownership on the Record Date, such as your most recent account statement prior to the Record Date, a copy of any voting instruction card provided by your broker, trustee or nominee, or other similar evidence of ownership.
+If you do not provide valid government-issued photo identification or comply with the other procedures outlined above upon request, you will not be admitted to the Annual Meeting.
 Please note that the use of cell phones, smartphones, pagers, recording and photographic equipment and/or computers is not permitted in the meeting room at the Annual Meeting.